dBinet/SquirrelAttack/README.md

 - `scenes/` – Godot scene files including the main scene and a basic card scene.
 - `scripts/` – GDScript files for the main scene and card logic.
 - `data/shapes.json` – Available piece shapes and their energy costs.
-- `data/attacks.json` – Predefined 4-cell attack patterns used each turn.
+- `data/attacks.json` – Dictionary mapping body part names to arrays of 4-cell attack patterns.
  - `data/characters.json` – Simple pixel art descriptions for the alien and mech.
   Shapes may be grouped under named keys (for example `"left_arm"`) inside the `shapes` dictionary.
 Each group now stores a `health` value equal to the number